Nikki-ta/Nikita/README.md

 * Random Forest (RF): RF is an ensemble learning method used for classification and regression.
 In the project, RF is employed for predictive modeling, offering robust and accurate results.
 * Multiple Linear Regression (MLR): MLR is a statistical method used for modeling the relationship between multiple independent variables and a dependent variable.
 In this project, MLR aids in understanding the correlation between various factors affecting sugarcane farming.

+## Getting Started
+To get started with this project:

+  1. Clone this repository to your local machine.
+  2. Ensure you have Jupyter Notebook and VS Code installed and running.
+  3. Install the required dependencies.
+  4. Open and run the Jupyter Notebook "Final_Minor_Project(SweetSage)_checkpoint.ipynb" to train and evaluate the model.
+  5. Authorize and authenticate by entering the required key to use the google earth engine API.
+  6. Run all the cells and save the most accurate model(MLR here) using .sav extension.
+  7. Download the entire project from here and then import it in VS Code.
+  8. Run apps.py file which integrates our model with flask.
+  9. Model is finally deployed and you'll see a webpage with the some entries.
+  10. Fill those entries and you'll see another webpage with the predicted yield.

 ## Dataset
 To create our dataset, we collected NDVI and meteorological data using GEE API of our area of interest over a period of 8 years starting from 1.1.2015 to 1.1.2023 and integrated both the csv files on the basis of time series parameters.
 We extracted NDVI for these dates and created a collection of images.
 However, these images cannot be directly used to train our LSTM model and thus data pre-processing was required.